Repertoi-e/light-std/README.md

 > Readibility is most important.
 Comments are a powerful tool.

 - **Less code is better.**
-> Every line of code is a liability and a possible source of code.
+> Every line of code is a liability and a possible source of bugs and security holes.
 Avoid big dependencies,
 > if you need just one function - write it.
 Don't import a giant library.

-- Closer to C than to C++.
+- Closer to C than to modern C++ mess.
 > Ditch copy/move constructors, destructors, exceptions.
 This reduces the amount of bloat code and supposedly increases confidence that your code is doing what you expect.

 - Code reusability.